 The Government feels that the present rules on bereavement and parental rights unfairly discriminate against employees who want to change jobs.
-Paternity and bereavement leave rights are currently only afforded once an employee works for their employer for a certain number of weeks.
-Hence, employees new to roles are vulnerable if they find themselves in a situation where they need to take unpaid parental or bereavement leave.
+Paternity, paid parental and bereavement leave rights are currently only afforded once an employee works for their employer for more than 26 weeks; and unpaid parental leave is only available if the employee has 12 months' service.
+Hence, employees new to roles are vulnerable if they find themselves in a situation where they need to take unpaid parental leave, paternity leave or paid parental bereavement leave.